robe16/HomeAutomation_v3/README.md

 Where possible, all commands are sent over the internal network.
 Some devices (eg Nest) are controlled using APIs that are only accessible over the internet.

-Elements that have started to be developed:
+Elements that have been developed:
 - LG TV control
 - Virgin Media TiVo control
 - TV listings from RadioTimes

+Elements to be developed:
 - Nest thermostat
 - Nest smoke detectors